Bixie/pagekit-taxonomy/README.md

 ]);
 ```

-For hierarchical terms, things get a git more complicated.
+For hierarchical terms, things get a bit more complicated.
 More route-info and code from your extension is needed to create
 the correct routes for the terms.

 ```php